jquirossoto/node-typescript-express-ecs/README.md

 2. ```npm run start:watch```

 ## How to deploy and run the solution in AWS
+:warning: If you deploy this solution to AWS you will start to incur charges with the following services:
+1. NatGateway
+2. RDS
+3. Secrets Manager

 ### Things you will need
 1. AWS account
 2. AWS CLI

-:warning: If you deploy this solution to AWS you will start to incur expenses with the following services:
-1. NatGateway
-2. RDS
-3. Secrets Manager

 To deploy and run the solution in AWS execute the following procedure: